mohammedashiqs/CAR-BACKEND/README.md

    fields: no-fields
    access: private

- 3. To add cars to dealership
+ 3. To add cars to dealership - Done

    description: Adds a new car to the dealership's inventory.
    url: http://127.0.0.1:5000/dealership/add-car/:dealershipId